mrorigo/tuiql/docs/USER_GUIDE.md

 # TUIQL User Guide

 Welcome to TUIQL, a terminal-native SQLite client focused on efficiency and ease of use.
+TUIQL provides powerful schema analysis, full-text search capabilities, and comprehensive query optimization tools for professional SQLite development and data exploration.

+**Key Features:**
+- 🔍 Comprehensive schema visualization with ER diagrams
+- 🔍 Full-text search with FTS5 support and advanced ranking
+- 📊 Query plan analysis and optimization insights
+- 🎯 Intelligent SQL auto-completion
+- 📋 Database schema exploration with table relationships
+- ⚡ Real-time query performance analysis
+- 🔗 Transaction management and safety features

-This guide will help you understand how to use TUIQL effectively.
+This guide will help you unlock the full potential of TUIQL's features for effective SQLite development and data analysis.

 ## Table of Contents